 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "Culture Clash in the Quality of Life in the Law: Changes in the Economics, Diversification and Organization of Lawyering" (1994).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1769.
+1769.